mbfoss/annotate.nvim/DEVELOPMENT.md

 project is a `storage_file` returning a path inside the project.

-`storage_file` may be a function, so the path can depend on something not known at `setup()` time — the current directory, which is what a per-project store keys off:
+`storage_file` may be a function, so the path can depend on something not known at `setup()` time: the current directory, which is what a per-project store keys off:

 - `store.resolve()` calls it.